UseToolSuite UseToolSuite

 SVG Optimization: Reduce File Size Without Losing Quality

-Optimize your SVGs instantly: Paste any SVG into our SVG Optimizer to strip metadata, minify paths, and reduce file size — all in your browser with zero server uploads.
+Optimize SVGs instantly: paste raw SVG code into our SVG Optimizer to strip metadata, minify coordinates, and cut the byte count — all locally in your browser.

 <svg xmlns="http://www.w3.org/2000/svg"